 First, historically the brain is hard-wired to remember negatives over positives.
 Recognizing the sounds of a saber-tooth tiger was a bit more important than remembering the best-smelling flower.
 In addition, many physicians are prone to having a mental filter – a thought distortion where all the good is filtered out, and the negative is magnified.
 When used in a feedback session, it leads to reinforced self-doubt, negative self-talk, and shame.
 None of which are useful for growth.
 The other is the impostor phenomenon, also known as impostor syndrome, where the resident really believes it was some fluke that someone put a positive comment down at all.
 They are waiting to be discovered as being a fraud.

 Positive feedback summary: Step 1.
-Become and remain aware of positive dismissal—step 2.
+Become and remain aware of positive dismissal.
+Step 2.
 Pause, give space for it in your mind.
-Reflect—step 3.
-Look for evidence that it’s true—step 4.
-Celebrate!
+Reflect.
+Step 3.
+Look for evidence that it’s true.
+Step 4.
+Celebrate and Savor!

 The great thing about feedback is YOU get to decide what it means to you.
-If you consistently choose the most helpful way to interpret it, you’ll reach greater heights.
+No matter the intent of the giver.
+And as always, there's usually good that comes from assuming positive intent.
+If you consistently choose the most helpful way to interpret the feedback, you’ll reach greater heights.
 Atteindre l’excellence avec un esprit de croissance.

 Have a joy-filled day, Tonya

 Want to know more about how coaching can help you or your program?
 Learn more